Teacher Certification Frequently Asked Questions

 Traditionally the Master in Teaching (MIT) is still the most efficient route to teacher certification.
-However, the undergraduate program is an option; it will typically take more time and is not at the same rigor as the graduate courses.
+However, the undergraduate program is an option but it will typically take more time and is not at the same rigor as the graduate level program.

 Does WSU offer a post-baccalaureate program?